Protests and uprisings in Tibet since 1950: Tibetan-Muslim sectarian violence

-Dalai Lama resigns political leadership role
+Dalai Lama's resignation as political leader

 The 14th Dalai Lama, Tenzin Gyatso, officially announced retirement from his role as the political leader of the Central Tibetan Administration in March 2011 just before elections were to take place to choose the next prime minister, which would become the highest ranking political office of the CTA.
 He had talked about doing so at least since 2008.
 In a press conference in December 2010, the Dalai Lama stated that the "400 year-old tradition" of the Dalai Lama serving as spiritual and political leader had already been terminated in 2001, after which the CTA's elected political leadership had been carrying out the administrative responsibilities.
 The Dalai Lama jokingly added that therefore, he had been in semi-retirement for a decade.

 The Chinese government called the retirement a "political show" and said that the CTA is illegal and any moves will not be recognized.
 Kate Saunders of the International Campaign for Tibet speculated that governments who have found it politically troublesome for them to deal with the Dalai Lama as a political-religious leader may now be able to forge a formal relationship with him as a purely religious leader.

 Dr. Lobsang Sangay, a Fulbright scholar and graduate of Harvard Law School who was born in a refugee camp in India in 1968 and who has never visited Tibet, was named Prime Minister of the CTA on April 27, 2011.
 He announced that he would spend his first five-year tenure in Dharamsala, India, the seat of the CTA.
 There he will not only assume the administrative responsibilities held by the previous PM, but will succeed the Dalai Lama as the political leader of the Tibetan cause, thus ignoring the PRC insistence that the Dalai Lama be succeeded by means of reincarnation, not another method of selection.
 Sangay, who once was a militant of the Tibetan Youth Congress, a group that unequivocally supports Tibetan independence, says he has matured and now supports the Middle Way Approach.
 Only about 80,000 Tibetans, half of the registered exile population, were eligible to vote because those living in Nepal were prevented by their host country from participating.
 The 6 million Tibetans inside Tibet and China did not participate.
 It is unknown if an exile government not led by the Dalai Lama, who was legitimated by religious tradition, will be viable.